hsr-22/blockchain_go/hashing.md

 1. In blockchain, hashing is used to guarantee the consistency of a block.

 2. The input data for a hashing algorithm contains the hash of the previous block, thus making it quite difficult to modify a block in the chain (*one has to recalculate its hash and hashes of all the blocks after it*).

+# Hashcash

+Bitcoin uses Hashcash (a Proof-of-Work algorithm that was initially developed to prevent email spam).

+Hashcash is a brute force algorithm, hence computationally expensive.

+Steps involved for implementing hashcash:

+1. Take some publicly known data (in case of email, it’s receiver’s email address; in case of Bitcoin, it’s block headers).

+2. Add a counter to it (starts from 0).

+3. Get a hash of the ```data + counter``` combination.

+4. Check that the hash meets certain "<u>requirements</u>" (_depending on the specific implementation_).
+    - If it does, you're done.
+    - Else, increase the counter and repeat steps 3 and 4.